The Mauryan Empire (321-185 BC)

 Mauryan Empire

-The Mauryan Empire is a vast and powerful kingdom that was established by Chandra Gupta Maurya.
+The Mauryan Empire was a vast and powerful kingdom that was established by Chandra Gupta Maurya.
 It was later declared the first pan-Indian empire covering the largest parts of the Indian Subcontinent as well as countries in the west.
-The centre of this massive kingdom was Patliputra, the pains of the river Son and Ganges (Ganga).
+Moreover, the centre of this massive kingdom was Patliputra on the pains of the river Son and Ganges (Ganga).

 Important Rulers of the Mauryan Dynasty

-There were four important rulers in the Mauryan Empire.
-The empire was established, flourished, expanded and declined during the reign of these rulers.
+The empire was established, flourished, expanded and declined during the reign of these four rulers.
 Chandra Gupta Maurya established the Empire and it was when Ashoka became king that it was at the peak of its glory in terms of expansion.
-However, the downfall of the empire started right after Ashoka fell.
-The four important rulers of the Mauryan Dynasty were;
+However, the downfall of the empire started right after the fall of Ashoka.
+The four important rulers were:

 1. Chandra Gupta Maurya